niloydana/PixL-World/README.md

 *https://pixl-world.netlify.app/*

-An open-source site, open for [contribution](https://pixl-world.netlify.app/).
+An open-source site, open for [contribution](https://github.com/Soham485/PixL-World#contribution).

-## Objective
+## Aim

-PixL World's objective is to become a multi-purpose site focused on games, chatting and more!
+PixL World's aim is to become a multi-purpose site focused on games, chatting and more!

+## Contribution

 ## 🚥 Site status 🚥